yjeong19/twitter_sentiment/README.md

 # Twitter sentiment challenge

-code to take tweets from @realDonaldTrump and create a csv file displaying status and the tweet's polarity and subjectivity values.
+code to take tweets from @realDonaldTrump and create a csv file displaying tweet and the tweet's polarity and subjectivity values.
+If the polarity value is greater than 0 it returns "positivie" and if it is below 0, it returns "negative"

 # Dependencies